 Friday educational sessions

-The internship includes a variety of events designed to expose students to industry professionals and develop appropriate conduct in such situations.
+The internship includes a variety of events designed to expose students to industry professionals and develop skill sets related to these situations.

 - an etiquette workshop;